Welcome to MD2C!

 Model 7

-For Model 7 we have 2 options:
+For Model 7 I have 2 options:

 Graphing moderated mediation (PROCESS v3) – Model 7 (Windows version), with a dichotomous independent variable (X), and a continuous moderator (W), mediator (M) and dependent variable (Y).
 Click here for the Mac version.